Lancelot Holland: North Atlantic and death

 At about 05:35, the German forces were sighted by the Hood and, shortly afterwards, the Germans sighted the British ships.
 In the ensuing Battle of the Denmark Strait the Hood suffered a catastrophic magazine explosion at 06:01 that broke the ship in half; the admiral and all but three of the crew of 1,418 were lost.
 One of the survivors, Ted Briggs, later stated he last saw Holland sitting in his admiral's chair, in utter dejection, making no attempt to escape from the sinking wreck.

 Prince of Wales made her escape with some damage, including a hit on her bridge which killed many of her officers.
 One of the salvos from Prince of Wales damaged Bismarck's fuel tanks, and prompted her to make for occupied France.

 Holland was posthumously Mentioned in Despatches.

 Family

 Holland was married to Phyllis and had one son, John, who died of polio at the age of 18 in 1936.

 Holland and his family attended the Anglican parish Church of St John the Baptist at Boldre in the New Forest, Hampshire.
 They had a memorial to their son installed there and later a Hood Memorial Chapel was dedicated.
-An annual memorial service is held to remember Admiral Holland and the crew of the Hood.
-A public house in Banbury, The Admiral Holland, was named after him.
+An annual memorial service is held to remember Admiral Holland and the crew of Hood.
+A public house in Banbury, the Admiral Holland, was named after him.
 This pub was demolished in May 2017.